ibm-cloud-docs/watson-assistant/collect-info.md

 {{site.data.content.classiclink}}

-# Collecting information from your customer
+# Collecting information from your customers
 {: #collect-info}

 Many actions require multiple steps in order to collect all of the information required to complete the customer's request.
 When a step asks the customer for more information, the _customer response type_ defines what type of response is expected.